Best time to go to the Maldives for a perfect weather and where to go?

 Tourist seasons in Maldives

-The months with low numbers of tourists are: March, April, May, June, July, August, September, October and November.
-The number of visitors to Maldives is high in: January, February and December.
+The months with low numbers of tourists are: March, May, June, July, September, October and November.
+The number of visitors to Maldives is high in: January, February, April, August and December.

-- Very low season in Maldives: May and June.
+• Very low season in Maldives: May and June.

-- Low season in Maldives: March, April, July, August, September, October and November.
+• Low season in Maldives: March, July, September, October and November.

-- High season in Maldives: January and February.
+• High season in Maldives: April and August.

-- Peak season in Maldives: December.
+• Peak season in Maldives: January, February and December.

 Figure: Visitor index for Maldives month by month